-Are you looking for ideas for your upcoming tea?
+Are you looking for ideas for your upcoming women’s ministry tea?

 Many Women’s Ministry Teams host a Mother’s Day event to honor all women – biological, adoptive, and spiritual mothers.
 Other teams host teas at Christmas.

-In this post, I’m sharing the details from our Mother’s Day Tea:
+In this post, I’m sharing the details of our Mother’s Day Tea:

 - Our event schedule